Transformation Driven Visual Reasoning: Human Test System

 \section{Human Test System}

-To collect results from the human, we build a web-based test system.
+To collect the human results, we build a web-based test system.
 Figure \ref{fig:human_test} shows the GUI of this system.
-The whole testing process is described as the following steps.
-First of all, a human tester is told to be familiar with the system by trying a few examples with guidance.
-After that, the tester changes the user name and the target problem to start testing.
-During the testing of each sample, the tester should select the correct atomic transformations arranged with a feasible order after observing the initial, the final state, and the attributes of the initial objects.
+The whole testing process includes the following steps.
+First of all, a human tester is told to be familiar with our system by trying a few examples with guidance.
+After that, the tester can start to test.
+During testing, for each sample, the tester should first observe given images and the attributes of the initial objects and then select the correct atomic transformations arranged with a feasible order.
 To reduce the time usage, we also provide the visualization of the initial objects for testers.
-After that, the tester can submit the answer and start to answer the next sample.
-After completing all test samples, the tester can see his or her test result by clicking the button under the testing history.
-The code for the human test system is also publicly available.
+After completing all samples, the tester can see his or her test result by checking the testing history.